-3.62 A significant amount of work has already been undertaken to develop proposals for the Gateway to Huddersfield project, identifying the issues to be addressed and working through proposals to address these.
+- 3.64 A significant amount of work has already been undertaken to develop proposals for the Gateway to Huddersfield project, identifying the issues to be addressed and working through proposals to address these.
 The expression of interest is focussed on phase 1 of the project and whilst there are benefits to be realised from improvements to the rail station and highway arrangements, the regeneration benefits are to be realised under later phases, with phase 1 laying the groundwork.
-The outline business case should seek to give assurance over the delivery of later phases given the amount of land assembly being undertaken in phase 1 and should also give consideration to asset ownership.

-3.63 The project has defined its objective and why action is required.
+The outline business case should seek to give assurance over the delivery of later phases given the amount of land assembly being undertaken in phase 1 and should also give consideration to asset ownership. - 3.65 The project has defined its objective and why action is required.
 The strategic fit of the project is clearly defined, both against the Strategic Economic Plan and Kirklees Local Plan.
 The expression of interest and supporting documentation give sufficient assurance to recommend that this project proceed to activity 3 (outline business case).

-- 3.64 That Investment Committee recommends to the Combined Authority that: - (i) The Gateway to Huddersfield Phase 1 project proceeds through decision point 2 and work commences on activity 3 (outline business case). - (ii) An indicative approval to the Combined Authority's contribution of £5.05 million is given, to be funded by the West Yorkshire plus Transport Fund, with full approval to spend being granted once the scheme has progressed through the Assurance Process to Decision Point 5 (full business case with finalised costs).
-The total project value is £5.55 million (£500,000 contribution from Kirklees Council). - (iii) Development costs of up to £115,000 are approved in order to progress the scheme to decision point 3 (outline business case), taking the total development cost approval to £165,000. - (iv) West Yorkshire Combined Authority enter into a funding agreement with Kirklees Council for expenditure of up to £115,000.
+- 3.66 The Combined Authority approves that: - (i) The Gateway to Huddersfield Phase 1 project proceeds through decision point 2 and work commences on activity 3 (outline business case). - (ii) An indicative approval to the Combined Authority's contribution of £5.05 million is given, to be funded from over-programming against the West Yorkshire plus Transport Fund, with full approval to spend being granted once the scheme has progressed through the assurance process to decision point 5 (full business case with finalised costs).
+The total value of this element of the project is £5.55 million (£500,000 contribution from Kirklees Council).
+The total forecast value of the project as a whole is £10.55 million (this incorporates the existing allocation within the West Yorkshire plus Transport Fund). - (iii) Development costs of up to £115,000 are approved in order to progress the scheme to decision point 3 (outline business case), taking the total development cost approval to £165,000.

+- (iv) West Yorkshire Combined Authority enter into a funding agreement with Kirklees Council for expenditure of up to £115,000.
 This funding agreement will also acknowledge the existing £50,000 development funding approval. - (v) Future approvals are made in accordance with the approval pathway and approval route outlined in this report including at decision point 5 through a delegation to the Combined Authority's Managing Director following a recommendation by the Programme Appraisal Team.
 This will be subject to the scheme remaining within the tolerances outlined in this report.

-Project title CityConnect Cycle City Ambition Programme - Phase 1 & 2 extension
+Project title City Connect Cycle City Ambition Programme - Phase 1 & 2 extension

 Stage 1 (Eligibility)

 Decision point 2 (Case paper)